- How do I turn my novel or screenplay into a movie?

 Do I need a permit to film in Texas?

-- Privately-owned properties will require a location agreement with the property owner and / or manager.
-Publicly-owned properties will require permission from the appropriate jurisdiction: city, county, state, federal or a combination of jurisdictions.
+- Please visit our Permitting Overview page to find the best course of action when determing whether a filming permit is needed.
 The Texas Film Commission can answer any questions you have regarding permit requirements for filming in our state and can provide assistance navigating filming inquiries for state-owned properties.
-Contact our office.

 What are the labor laws for child actors working in Texas?